emilk/emilib/README.md

 POSIX systems only.

+#### dual.hpp
+Library for [dual numbers](https://en.wikipedia.org/wiki/Dual_number).
+Can be used for numerical stable differentiation.
+Works inside of Eigen.

 #### filesystem.hpp/.cpp
 Contains functions for easily reading/writing files, getting file size and modified time, listing all files in a directory, etc.